gaps-closure/gaps-closure.github.io/docs/Java/05-06-halconfig.md

 ```

 ### xdconf.ini {#xdconf}
-**xdconf.ini** is automatically genreated during the automagic stages of the project build.
-The file appears in partitioned/{single, multi}threaded directory.
+**xdconf.ini** is automatically genreated by CodeGenJava.
+The file appears in the top directory of the desitnation directory (dstDir in config.json).
 The file includes the [mux, sec, typ](#haltag) mappings for each data type.
 The data types are oraganized by enclave with from/to enclave clearly specified so the direction is apparent.
 Appropriate in/out uri interfaces for where the message is read or written  to and from HAL are also specified. xdconf.ini content ultimately populates the map portion of the HAL config file.
 ```
 {
   "enclaves": [